SpaceUY/react-native-template-spacedev/README.md

 Other than that, all you need to do is to have you api client properly setup and the `POST /storage` endpoint configured like it is [in our other knowledge base article](https://kb.spacedev.uy/books/file-upload-s3/page/nestjs-generic-storage-module).

 For a full example, there is a feature called `file-upload` for you to look at in this template!

+## Credit where credit's due

+This template is based off of [`react-native-new-template`](https://github.com/Esemesek/react-native-new-template) and the official [`react-native-template-typescript`](https://github.com/react-native-community/react-native-template-typescript).

+If you want to make your own template those are your example to follow.

 ## :computer: Contributing